Misl3d/Coupon-Clipper-Userscripts/README.md

 # Target-Clipper
-Userscript to clip "all" the deals on  https://www.target.com/circle/deals website..
+Userscript to clip "all" the deals on  https://www.target.com/circle/deals

 There is a limit to how many coupons you can actually clip -_- the target site will just prompt you to replace already clipped coupons